coalEngine/Silvers/README.md

 - I like cats
 - My favorite video game of all time is The Legend of Zelda: Breath of the Wild

-- How to reach me:
+How to reach me:
 react0rdiscontact@gmail.com or typicalthiery@gmail.com either is fine

+Other Sites

 - CodePen: https://codepen.io/ULTfarmer
 - LeetCode: https://leetcode.com/React0rDisc/